Charles Shaw wine: Overview

-Charles Shaw wines were introduced at Trader Joe's grocery stores in California in 2002 at a price of US$1.99 per bottle, earning the wines the nickname "Two Buck Chuck", and eventually sold 800 million bottles between 2002 and 2013.
+Charles Shaw wines were introduced at Trader Joe's grocery stores in California in 2002 at a price of USD$1.99 per bottle, earning the wines the nickname "Two Buck Chuck", and eventually sold 800 million bottles between 2002 and 2013.
 In 2009, an international version of Chardonnay from Australia was introduced in a limited number of stores.
 Prices in states other than California have increased to US$3.79 per bottle.
 The price was later raised.
 As of 29 August 2021, a bottle of Charles Shaw retailed for US$2.99 in California.
-The cost of the wine is about 30 to 40 percent of the price, with the glass, cork and distribution the larger part.
+The cost of the wine is about 30 to 40 percent of the price, with the bottle, cork and distribution the larger part.
 The cost of shipping Two-Buck Chuck anywhere out of California becomes too high to justify the US$1.99 price.

-In April, 2018, the winery introduced a line of organic wines, at US$1 higher than their standard line.
-In some the price of a bottle is $2.99.
-It is euphemistically called "Three-Buck Chuck" by locals.
+In April 2018, the winery introduced a line of organic wines, at USD$1 higher than their standard line.

 History

 The brand began as an eponymous winery owned by Charles F. Shaw, producing Beaujolais-style wines in the Napa Valley AVA.
-During bankruptcy proceedings in 1995, its trademark was acquired for $27,000 by Bronco Wine Company, co-owned by Fred Franzia, formerly of Franzia Brothers wines.
+During bankruptcy proceedings in 1995, its trademark was acquired for US$27,000 by Bronco Wine Company, co-owned by Fred Franzia, formerly of Franzia Brothers wines.

 The company produces the Charles Shaw label at their Ceres, Escalon and Napa, California wineries.
 A 2006 Los Angeles Times story said the company could fill 60,000 bottles of the Charles Shaw brand in two to three days.